Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-nmrg-mcp-nm.md

     The protocol's ability to grant LLMs access to external systems introduces potential vulnerabilities that require careful consideration

-    o Prompt injection, where malicious instructions embedded in user inputs or tool descriptions could lead to unintended actions by the LLM
+    o Prompt injection, where malicious instructions embedded in user inputs or tool descriptions could lead to unintended actions by the LLM;

-    o Tool poisoning, where attackers odify tool definitions, or rug pulls (similar to tool poisoning but occurs post-installation)
+    o Tool poisoning, where attackers odify tool definitions, or rug pulls (similar to tool poisoning but occurs post-installation);

-    o Tool shadowing, where a malicious server creates a tool with the same name as a legitimate tool from another server to intercept calls
+    o Tool shadowing, where a malicious server creates a tool with the same name as a legitimate tool from another server to intercept calls;

-  * Security enforcemen
+  * Security enforcement

     o MCP itself lacks inherent security enforcement mechanisms, relying heavily on external implementations for authentication and authorization, which were not initially  well-defined within the protocol.